sarahmdht/SuiteCRM/README.md

 1- Make relate field search results short listed to specific criteria.
 2- Create a custom field mapped with a system field.
 3- Create logic hook.
+4- Autofill data in quickcreate from the parent module.